Cicchetti

 A Counter-Culture Format in Charlotte's Uptown Core

-Uptown Charlotte has spent the better part of a decade shedding its reputation as a business-lunch-and-sports-bar circuit.
+Cicchetti is a bar at 100 N Tryon St, Charlotte, NC 28202, with a 4.4 Google rating and a price tier of 3.
 The address at 100 N Tryon St places Cicchetti at the geographic heart of that shift, on a block where the competition for the after-work and pre-theatre crowd is genuine.
 The name itself signals something specific: in Venice, a cicchetti bar is not a restaurant in the conventional sense.
 It is a place of standing, drinking, and eating in sequence, where the pleasure is cumulative rather than composed around a single main event.

 That format, transplanted to an American city, tends to polarise.
 Diners accustomed to a clear first-course-to-dessert arc can find it disorienting.
 Those who have spent time in northern Italian wine bars, or who have worked through the small-plate traditions of Spain's pintxos counters, read the structure immediately.
 Charlotte's dining public has grown increasingly fluent in both modes, which gives a concept like this more room to operate than it would have had five years ago.